bridgekat/c-project-extension-group-48/README.md

 - The compiler itself is interpreted.
 - No user-defined types, only supported type is unsigned 32-bit integer.
 It can be used as pointer as well - there is no difference between integers and pointers.
 Arrays are treated as pointers to the first element.
 - Statically typed, but without any type checking!
 You'll get into trouble if you supplied too few or too many arguments to a function...
-- No register allocation (only uses two registers naively).
+- Naive register allocation (relies on the assumption/convention that all registers except `r0` are saved for the caller).
 - No inlining, dead code elimination, or constant propagation, etc.
 - Every function could only have one exit.